OKitel/eCommerceApp/README.md

 npm run lint:fix
 ```

-Runs the linter and fix and makes fixes in all components and pages
+Runs the linter and makes fixes in all components and pages

 ### Runs prettier to check files: